henryse/seven-mobile-apps-in-seven-weeks/README.md

 # Introduction

-This is simply the sample API from [Seven Mobile Apps in Seven Weeks](https://pragprog.com/book/7apps/seven-mobile-apps-in-seven-weeks) in docker form.
+I wanted a simple way to run the sample server from the book [Seven Mobile Apps in Seven Weeks](https://pragprog.com/book/7apps/seven-mobile-apps-in-seven-weeks).
+So this is simple [Docker](https://www.docker.com) container that implements the sample API server found in the book.

 # Setup